Home » Paying For School » Alabama Veterans Benefits & Disabled Veterans Benefits

 • Pursuing your first degree

 Some schools will not treat this program as a “promise to pay,” meaning they will require out-of-pocket payment of items covered by ANGEAP but which have not yet been paid for by the benefit on the due date.
-ANGEAP will cover tuition and fees that are not covered by any VA education benefits.
+To be eligible:

 • You must have a minimum cumulative 2.00 GPA for undergraduate degrees or 3.00 GPA for graduate degrees.